Chart Color Schemes

 Health performance in Millbank is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Millbank faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low, at approximately 46% (around 1,190 people), compared to 48.0% across the rest of Queensland and a national average of 55.3%.
+Private health cover is low at approximately 46%, covering around 1,205 people, compared to 48.4% across the rest of Queensland (Rest of Qld) and a national average of 55.7%.
 The most prevalent medical conditions are arthritis (13.2%) and mental health issues (9.2%).

-Conversely, 53.3% of residents reported having no medical ailments, lower than the 59.1% in the rest of Queensland.
-Millbank has a higher proportion of seniors aged 65 and over at 32.4% (840 people), compared to 26.3% in the rest of Queensland.
-The health outcomes among seniors are broadly similar to those of the general population.
+Conversely, 53.3% reported no medical ailments, compared to 59.1% in Rest of Qld.
+Millbank has a higher proportion of seniors aged 65 and over at 32.4%, or around 851 people, compared to 26.3% in Rest of Qld.
+The health outcomes among seniors are broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health